 Many people want to ensure that there are no financial squabbles amongst their family and friends after they die.
-Although you can split the benefits from your life insurance policy amongst different people by allocating a trust to it, some people prefer to arrange separate policies.
+Although you can split the benefits from your life insurance policy amongst different people by allocating a trust to it, some people prefer to arrange separate life insurance policies altogether.
 This could be a simpler and more confidential way to ensure the people in your life get what they need without them needing to confer.

 Even though most large and reputable life insurance companies will have no problems in paying your claim, you might not want to rely on just one.
 Some people buy policies with different insurance companies in order to spread any risk.
 There is no real need to do this as insurance companies overall do pay in excess of 97% of claims.
 Of course, it is down to personal preference and some people will feel a little more comfortable with things arranged this way.

 Will I need to attend a medical exam to buy additional life insurance?

 Is it cost-effective to have multiple life insurance policies?